apigee-127/volos/README.md

-# Apigene
+# Volos

-Apigene is a set of Node.js modules for common API management functionality.
+Volos is a set of Node.js modules for common API management functionality.

 # Core Modules

-## apigene-cache
+## volos-cache

 A simple cache module, supporting "put, "get," and "delete" of string keys and binary values.

 * Locally -- cache is in memory on each app
 * Deployed to Apigee -- module is replaced with Apigee's distributed cache

-## apigene-kvm
+## volos-kvm

-A simple key-value map, with a similar interface to apigene-cache, but with a different service level.
+A simple key-value map, with a similar interface to volos-cache, but with a different service level.

-Uses a pluggable SPI for persistence -- apigene-apigee-runtime is the first implementation.
+Uses a pluggable SPI for persistence -- volos-apigee-runtime is the first implementation.

-## apigene-oauth
+## volos-oauth

 OAuth 2.0 support with bearer tokens and all the standard grant types.

-Uses a pluggable SPI -- apigene-apigee-runtime is the first implementation.
+Uses a pluggable SPI -- volos-apigee-runtime is the first implementation.

-## apigene-quota
+## volos-quota

 A quota module, supporting quotas using any string identifier, for varying lengths of time and different strategies for resetting them.

-Uses a pluggable SPI for persistence and support across the cluster. apigene-apigee-runtime is the first implementation.
+Uses a pluggable SPI for persistence and support across the cluster, volos-apigee-runtime is the first implementation.

 # Support Modules

-## apigene-apigee-runtime
+## apigee-runtime

 This is the module that provides back-end support for kvm, quotas, and oauth.
 It uses a special Apigee proxy, which must be deployed to Apigee, so that it can communicate with Apigee in order to store and